 One good way to celebrate this day is to read some of Hungerford’s work.
-Apart from her most popular piece Molly Bawn, you can also read A Little Rebel, Phyllis and Faith and Unfaith.
+Apart from her most popular piece Molly Bawn, you can also read A Little Rebel, Phyllis, Faith, and Unfaith.
 You will surely love these great literary works of hers.

 Read Books By Women Authors

 You can also celebrate this day by reading some good books by women authors.
-There are a lot to choose from.
+There is a lot to choose from.
 For instance, if you want a dark but enlightening feminist novel, you can read The Handmaid’s Tale by Margaret Atwood.
-If you want the dystopian type novels, you can refer to the Divergent Series by Veronica Roth as well as The Hunger Games series by Suzanne Collins.
-If you want to read a novel based on real life experience, then you can read The Devil Wears Prada by Lauren Weisberger.
+If you want dystopian-type novels, you can refer to the Divergent Series by Veronica Roth as well as The Hunger Games series by Suzanne Collins.
+If you want to read a novel based on real-life experience, then you can read The Devil Wears Prada by Lauren Weisberger.

 The Duchess Celebrate on Social Media